OctoJobs/Octojobs/README.md

 As a developer, we want to gain experience managing large data sets and queries.

 As a developer, we want to gather data on what jobs and skills are in the highest demand.

+As a developer, we want to learn webscraping and data cleaning techniques.